The easiest way to search, compare and book a campervan hire in Wellington

 Capital Gateway which is situated just off State Highway 1 provides a choice of reasonable accommodation units very ideal for families and groups.
 It has 27 powered sites for campervans, with easy public transport links to the city.
 Staying at Capital Gateway will give you a wonderful and stress-free experience.

-Top Attractions in Wellington
+Top attractions in Wellington

 Visit Mount Victoria Lookout: There’s nothing quite like the view from Mount Victoria Lookout towards the suburbs to the south and across the harbour to the north.
 This is also a perfect romantic spot at night with all the city lights.
 You can drive all the way up, or walk through the nature trails.